JUMTUKAY/flask-app/README.md

 # flask-app
-A demo  flask-app with Githup-action
+A demo flask-app with Github-actions